henkelmax/opus4j/readme.md

 OpusDecoder decoder = new OpusDecoder(48000, 1);

 // Sets the frame size to 960 samples
-// If this is not set properly, decoded FEC frames will have the wrong size decoder.setFrameSize(960);
+// If this is not set properly, decoded PLC/FEC frames will have the wrong size decoder.setFrameSize(960);

 // Decodes the encoded audio
 short[] decoded = decoder.decode(encodedAudio);

+// Decode a missing packet with PLC (Packet Loss Concealment) decoded = decoder.decode(null);

-// Decode a missing packet with FEC (Forward Error Correction) decoded = decoder.decodeFec();
+// Decode a missing packet and the current packet with FEC (Forward Error Correction) short[][] decodedFec = decoder.decode(encodedAudio, 2);

 // Resets the decoder state
 decoder.resetState();